Building a $0.50/Month AI-Powered Market Intelligence Platform on AWS

 - 20+ technical indicators

-- Market analysis twice daily
+- AI-powered analysis twice daily

 - Professional HTML emails